Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

 \subsection{Separation of Recorder and Violin Sounds}

-In order to generate a realistic separation scenario, we chose the 8th piece from the 12 Basset Horn Duos by Wolfgang A.\ Mozart (KV 487) in an arrangement by Alberto Gomez Gomez for two recorders\footnote{\RaggedRight \url{https://imslp.org/wiki/12_Horn_Duos,_K.487/496a_(Mozart,_Wolfgang_Amadeus)}}.
+In order to generate a realistic separation scenario, we chose the 8th piece from the 12 Basset Horn Duos by Wolfgang A.\ Mozart (K.\ 487) in an arrangement by Alberto Gomez Gomez for two recorders\footnote{\RaggedRight \url{https://imslp.org/wiki/12_Horn_Duos,_K.487/496a_(Mozart,_Wolfgang_Amadeus)}}.
 The upper part was played on a soprano recorder, and the lower part was played on a violin.
 These instruments are easily distinguishable, as the recorder has an almost sinusoidal sound, while the sound of the violin is sawtooth-like, with strong harmonics \cite{FletcherRossing12}.

-The instrument tracks were recorded separately, while a metronome/“play-along” track was provided via headphones.
+The instrument tracks were recorded separately {in an apartment room ($\mathit{RT}_{60}\approx\SI{0.4}{s}$) with an audio recorder at a distance of approximately \SI{1}{m} to the instrument}, while a metronome/“play-along” track was provided via headphones.
 Evenness of the tone was favored over musical expression.
 We combined the tracks by adding the two digital signals with no post-processing other than adjustment of volume and overall timing and let the algorithm run with $N_{\mathrm{trn}}=100000$ training iterations\footnote{We already achieve similarly good performance with $N_{\mathrm{trn}}=10000$ iterations, but more iterations make the result more consistent with respect to initial values.}, with $N_{\mathrm{ins}}=2$ and $N_{\mathrm{spr}}=1$.

 This procedure was performed with random seeds $0,\dotsc,9$.
 For comparison, we further applied the algorithm developed in \cite{Duan08} on our data.
 We found that their method is sensitive with respect to hyperparameters, and we searched for those values that optimize separation performance for this piece, but we could only achieve marginal improvement over the defaults provided in the code.
 For application of this algorithm, we downsampled the audio data to $\SI{22050}{Hz}$, as this is the sampling frequency that the algorithm was designed to operate on.
-The best-case results for both algorithms are presented in Table~\ref{tab:real}, and the distribution over all 10 runs of our algorithm are displayed in Figure \ref{fig:boxplot}.
+The best-case results for both algorithms are presented in Table~\ref{tab:real}, and the distribution over all 10 runs of our algorithm is displayed in Figure \ref{fig:boxplot}.